mjross/dclv2012/README.txt

 README.txt
 ==========

-This is a simple Drupal 6 theme created by Michael J. Ross (http://www.ross.ws/) for the DrupalCamp Las Vegas 2012, based on the "basic" starter theme.
+This is a Drupal 6 theme created by Michael J. Ross (http://www.ross.ws/) for the DrupalCamp Las Vegas 2012.
+It is based on the starter theme "basic".

 The header image was created by Wendy Minatogawa, using artwork created by and licensed from Albert Campbell.